Hi! I'm Merissa and this is my story.....

 After what had happened to us after we were first married I promised that once we got in a better situation I wanted to do whatever I could to help people that might be in the same situation that we were in.
 We still struggle in the lower middle class so I know how hard it can be to get by.

 We spent 2012 fighting to adopt a sweet little boy we had taken care of since birth.
 On March 11, 2013 our dream came true and our family of 2 became a family of 3 with a court hearing and a signing of some papers.
 We also decided that 2013 was going to be our year for hope, for change, and for a better life.
 So we decided to move back into an RV to be able to pay off all our debt.
 We are just modern day homesteaders...looking to always make our life better!
 Shortly after moving into the rv we decided to travel and made preparations to do so.
 Just a month before we were setting out to leave we ended up taking a huge financial hit on our house we were selling and collected a large amount of debt.
 Knowing that travel wasn't going to be an option anymore we asked for guidance and an open door and ended up putting in an offer on a farmstead 4 hours from "home".
-Our offer was accepted and we will soon move into our little farmhouse on the prairie!
+Our offer was accepted and we spent 5 months fixing up our little farmhouse to make it livable, but we love every crooked wall and are happy to call it home.
 We are broke, still in debt, and sold everything to travel so we have just our daily use items and that's about it, but we are determined to again make the most of what we have!

 I've always believed that there are many things you can do to make the best of every situation and learning how to be a savvy shopper was only one way to be thrifty.
 So when I started this site in 2009, my goal was to not only teach people how to shop, I wanted to show them that it's possible to be thrifty in every area of your life and still be able to live a full happy life!
 Sometimes it's not just about what you have or what you can get, it how we look at our situation.